fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ## Further Learning

-Most of the Code Editor interface works the same for MicroPython and Blockly, so you can learn more about it all here: [Code Editor Docs: Getting Started - First Program](../../Code-Editor/Get-Started/).
+Most of the Code Editor interface works the same for MicroPython and Blockly, so you can learn more about it all here: [**Code Editor Docs: Getting Started - First Program**](../../Code-Editor/Get-Started/).

 **⚠ Note**: *The* **'IMPORT SPRITE'** *button at the top of the Code Editor isn't usable for Blockly.
 We will show the way to make Sprites for Blockly in the next tutorial.*